projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 L1TF Mitigation in ACRN
 ***********************

-Use the latest microcode, which mitigates SMM and Intel® SGX cases while also providing necessary capability for VMM to use for further mitigation.
+Use the latest microcode, which mitigates SMM and Intel SGX cases while also providing necessary capability for VMM to use for further mitigation.